 Dinner for Two

 There is no shortage of restaurants in Skipton.
-They have Mexican, American, Indian, Thai, Chinese and French restaurants and a super selection of pubs serving home-cooked food.
+They have Mexican, American, Indian, Thai, Chinese and French restaurants and a superb selection of pubs serving home-cooked food.
 If you’re looking for a romantic dining experience, head to Le Caveau or Le Bistro des Amis.
 Both of these offer an ambience perfect for those intimate dinner dates and they serve some of the finest food in Skipton.

 The Canal Basin

 If you like Gin then you’ll LOVE Skipton’s V.SQ bar.
 The brainchild of a local mother and daughter, this great little bar opened in August 2015 and now serves around 170 different gins.
-They also offer an excellent selection of cocktail created by their talented mixologists.
+They also offer an excellent selection of cocktails created by their talented mixologists.
 Spend an evening getting to know one another whilst sampling their impressive drinks menu.

 The Rendezvous Hotel